tytydraco/yessleep/out/Has_Anyone_Met_A_Girl_Named_Autumn_Pines.md

 Autumn promises she knows where we can learn more and get some concrete answers.
 I don’t like where her head is at.
 How she has the enthusiasm for this astounds and scares me.

 I’d like to think we’re wrong.
-That what we’ve seen can be explained and rationalised.
-And no offence Autumn, but for once, I want you to be wrong too.
-Just once in your life.
+That the disturbed things I struggle to unsee can be explained and rationalised.
+And no offence Autumn, but for once, I want you to be wrong too - wrong the most, in fact.
 That, like my Uncle, you’re just paranoid and that, in your pursuit of a headline story, you’re chasing a damn fantasy, an obsession, and dragging us all with you.

 Yet as bitter as it is to think about, I know you’re not.
-You’re not crazy and neither was he, or any of us.
+You’re not crazy and neither was he, or any of us; we can’t be.

 The only difference is that, unlike him, we haven’t been caught.